Rating: ★★★★★ 4.8/5 Derivatives · Spot · Web3 Exchange Website Updated: May 2026

 Education and Support

-The Help Center is extensive, though the structure of materials can be challenging for newcomers.
-Getting to a live chat agent may take time; support tickets are typically answered within a day.
+The Help Center is extensive, though the structure can be challenging for newcomers.
+Bybit expanded its academy section in 2026, but depth of educational content still trails Binance Academy.
+Live chat response times can vary; support tickets are typically addressed within one business day.

 Conclusion